 Nova Scotia Business PNP

 Nova Scotia is an eastern province on Canada’s coast.
 It has some special programs to help people come and live there.
-The province has some programs to bring people to the province if they are good for the economy.
-They are designed to attract people and retain them to fill the gaps in the workforce and contribute to the local communities and economies.
+The province has some programs to bring people to the province if they benefit the economy.
+They are designed to attract and retain people to fill the workforce gaps and contribute to the local communities and economies.

 1. Nova Scotia Entrepreneur – Nova Scotia Business PNP